-Council attorneys urge caution on land exchange
+Council attorneys urge caution on land exchange deal

 Detroit — Citing a past history of “negative dealings,” the City Council’s legal team is urging the council to use caution as it delves into the terms of a complicated plan designed to give the billionaire owners of the Ambassador Bridge riverfront land in exchange for a rejuvenated city park.